splunk/splunk-operator/docs/AppFramework.md

 1. The App Framework has no support to remove an app or add-on once it’s been deployed.
 To disable an app, update the archive contents located in the App Source, and set the app.conf state to disabled.

-2. A cluster peer restart might be triggered by the contents of the Splunk apps deployed, but are not initiated by the App Framework.

-3. The App Framework defines one worker per CR type.
+2. The App Framework defines one worker per CR type.
 For example, if you have multiple clusters receiveing app updates, a delay while managing one cluster will delay the app updates to the other cluster.